kilipan/who_8_my_keeb/readme.md

 Thumbs:
 All thumbs have layer tap behavior.
-All non-default layers retain the homerow mods.
+(Not yet implemented: All non-default layers retain the homerow mods.)

 - T1: ESC / number layer
 ```